Le Démon de midi (novel): Plot

-Louis Savignan, a renowned Catholic writer barely forty years old, is approached by a wealthy industrialist, Fernand Calvières, to run for a seat in the legislative elections in Auvergne.
-The writer accepts the proposal and returns to his native region, where he reconnects with his former fiancée, Geneviève de Soléac, who had left him under family pressure to marry Calvières.
-Despite his religious principles, Savignan becomes her lover, jeopardling an adulterous relationship that jeopardizes his electoral ambitions.
-Louis Savignan's son, Jacques, deeply attached to his father, drifts away from his father’s ideas under the influence of Abbot Fauchon, an austere and devout priest.
-Fauchon, aligned with the modernist cause, specializes in the ancient history of the Catholic Church.
-He advocates "a scientific revision of sacred texts, the use of national languages in the liturgy, the marriage of priests, and the initiative to lay the foundations for a universal democracy".
-Furthermore, he has been censured for publishing a book on the Discipline des premiers siècles, in which he notes the ancient practice of priestly marriage.
-Jacques Savignan had hoped to marry Thérèse Andrault.
-However, she runs away from her parents and instead marries Abbot Fauchon, who has renounced his priesthood to establish a new worship, which he considers a return to the authenticity of the early Church, naming it the "Cult of the Catacombs."
-Louis Savignan then engages in a heated polemic with the former abbot.
+Louis Savignan, a prominent Catholic writer in his early forties, is approached by a wealthy industrialist, Fernand Calvières, to stand as a candidate in the legislative elections in Auvergne.
+Savignan accepts and returns to his native region, where he reunites with his former fiancée, Geneviève de Soléac, who had left him under family pressure to marry Calvières.
+Despite his religious principles, Savignan enters into an adulterous relationship with her, compromising both his moral integrity and his electoral prospects.
+Savignan’s son, Jacques, initially devoted to his father, gradually distances himself under the influence of Abbot Fauchon, an austere and scholarly priest sympathetic to modernist ideas.
+Fauchon, a specialist in early Church history, advocates a “scientific” approach to Scripture, vernacular liturgy, clerical marriage, and democratic reforms.
+He has been censured for a book on the discipline of the early centuries in which he highlights evidence of priestly marriage.
+Jacques hopes to marry Thérèse Andrault, but she elopes from her family and instead marries Fauchon, who renounces his priesthood to establish a new form of worship inspired by what he considers the authentic practices of the early Church, which he calls the “Cult of the Catacombs.”
+Savignan then engages in a heated public controversy with the former priest.

-The adulterous relationship between Louis Savignan and Geneviève Calvières is discovered by her husband, who also finds the love letters written by the Catholic writer to Geneviève.
-Calvières brings them to Fauchon, hoping he might use them in the polemic against Savignan.
-Jacques is informed by Thérèse Andrault of Calvières' actions, as Thérèse seeks to avoid a scandal and has already spiritually distanced herself from the ex-abbot.
-Jacques confronts the defrocked priest and violently seizes the compromising letters.
-Fauchon grabs a pistol lying on the table, intending to intimidate Jacques.
-Thérèse, witnessing the scene, intervenes to protect Jacques, and a shot is accidentally fired, fatally wounding Jacques Savignan.
-During his prolonged agony, Jacques implores all the protagonists to amend their errors.
-They comply: Thérèse returns to her parents, Geneviève reconciles with Calvières, and Louis Savignan undergoes a long period of doubt about his faith, though it is implied he will overcome it.
-As for Abbot Fauchon, he retreats to a monastery and reconnects with the Church.
+The affair between Savignan and Geneviève is eventually discovered by Calvières, who also finds Savignan’s letters and brings them to Fauchon, hoping they can be used against his rival.
+Thérèse, now disillusioned with Fauchon and seeking to avoid a scandal, informs Jacques of the situation.
+Jacques confronts the ex-abbot and forcibly seizes the compromising letters.
+Fauchon, attempting to intimidate him, picks up a pistol; Thérèse intervenes, and in the struggle a shot is accidentally fired, fatally wounding Jacques.
+During his long agony, Jacques urges all involved to correct their errors.
+They do so: Thérèse returns to her family, Geneviève reconciles with her husband, and Savignan enters a period of spiritual doubt from which he is expected to recover.
+Fauchon withdraws to a monastery and ultimately returns to the Church.